kasemir/org.csstudio.display.builder/Readme.md

 Implemented for SWT and JavaFX to demonstrate that different toolkits can be supported, but SWT implementation is limited because emphasis is on JavaFX.

+To represent a new widget, implement a `WidgetRepresentation` for either JavaFX or SWT (or both) and register with the `JFXRepresentation` respectively `SWTRepresentation` via an extension point.
+To support standalone testing w/o RCP, also add to `JFXRepresentation#registerKnownRepresentations` or the corresponding `SWTRepresentation`.

+The representation needs to add listeners to model properties of interest.
+On change, it can prepare the UI update, which is then scheduled via `ToolkitRepresentation.scheduleUpdate()` to occur on the UI thread in a throttled manner.

 Major TODOs:
  * A ton of widgets and their representation.
-   Each new widget needs to implement a `WidgetRepresentation` for either JavaFX or SWT (or both) and register with the `JFXRepresentation` respectively `SWTRepresentation` via an extension point.
-   The representation needs to add listeners to model properties of interest.
-   On change, it can prepare the UI update, which is then scheduled via `ToolkitRepresentation.scheduleUpdate()` to occur on the UI thread in a throttled manner.

 ####  Runtime